-Step 8 entails making a hardcore assessment of the campaign to determine the likelihood of success.
-Facts don’t lie and it’s best to be educated on how to give your campaign a fair assessment.
-How can the organizer determine if there is a fair chance to win a campaign?
-Here are factors to consider:
+Step 8 entails helping the Organizing Committee to make a hardcore assessment of the campaign to determine the likelihood of success.
+Facts don’t lie and it’s best to be educated on how to give the campaign a fair assessment.
+Here are some basic guidelines to consider:

 Committee/Committee Helpers/Key People

 How long has the campaign been going on (i.e. 6 months, a year?)
 Is momentum building?
-Is the turnover rate causing you to lose a lot of card signers?
-Has card signing slowed down a lot?
-Have you done all that you can do to secure this campaign?
+Is turnover an issue?

 Has the Organizing Committee prepared co-workers for what to expect from the employer campaign?